18.4.0 released Sep 25, 2023

 pf-out bytes-written define bwritten "%s is %d", "the number", 20

-The following is writing to client, outputting text for which the browser will interpret tags "<br/>" and "<hr/>" as a line break and a horizontal line and display them as such:
+The following is writing to client, outputting text for which the browser will interpret tags "<br/>" and "<hr/>" as a line break and a horizontal line and display them as such.
+It also demonstrates use of "format" clause when <format> is not a constant:

 void get_table_data (const char *table_name, num id_num)